|4-3.100||Pursuit of Claims Against Individuals|

 4-3.200 - Bases for the Compromising or Closing of Claims Involving the United States

-A United States Attorney should compromise or close a claim (the term "claim" is used in its broadest sense to include, for example, a claim that arises out of a judgment entered for or against the United States) pursuant to the authority described in USAM 4-3.120 only when one or more of the following bases for such action are present:
+A United States Attorney should compromise or close a claim of pursuant to the authority described in USAM 4-3.120 only when one or more of the following bases for such action are present:

-- The United States Attorney believes that a different claim of the United States should be selected for the purpose of resolving an open issue of law;
+- The United States Attorney believes that a different claim involving the United States should be selected for the purpose of resolving an open issue of law;

 - The United States Attorney believes that the full amount of a claim of the United States cannot be collected in full due to the financial condition of the debtor.

 - Uncertainty as to the price which property will bring on execution sale may be treated as an uncertainty as to collection.
-See 38 Op.
-Att'y Gen. 194 (1935).
 However, claims secured by a mortgage should not be compromised until after sale of the mortgaged property, since the government is generally entitled to both the amount the property will sell for and a deficiency judgment.
 In the rare instance in which such a compromise may be appropriate, a thorough appraisal by an impartial appraiser is indicated, to determine the value of the mortgaged property and avoid criticism from those who may later say they would have offered more for the property.

-- The United States Attorney believes that the cost of collecting a claim in favor of the United States will exceed the amount recoverable (see 4 C.F.R. § 103.4);
+- The United States Attorney believes that the cost of collecting a claim of the United States will exceed the amount recoverable (see 31 C.F.R. § 902.2(a)(3));

 4-3.210 - Compromising Claims Against a Going Business Concern